 You can use this funding from now until the end of February 2022 depending on individuals’ needs.

-You cannot take new pupils from a local mainstream school onto your roll this month so they can access transition support.
+You cannot take new pupils onto your roll to access transition support.
 This funding is only for existing year 11s in an AP setting as of 21 May 2021.

 Accessing the funding